 27. Brussels was founded in 979 AD, but facts suggest that people have settled on this spot since around 580 AD.

 28. As well as the European Union, Brussels is home to the headquarters of several different worldwide organizations, like NATO.
-Because of this, there are more journalists and ambassadors in Brussels than Washington D.C!
+Because of this, there are more journalists and ambassadors in Brussels than in Washington D.C!

 29. If you’re interested in facts about dinosaurs – you need to come to Brussels.
 The Museum of Natural Sciences houses Europe’s largest hall dedicated to dinosaurs, with over 37 million species in its collection.